JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Chord Progressions
 - Chord Progressions - This one I'm not too sure.
 I could display some common chord progressions starting from the key of the song as the I chord, but I do not know if I can extract the chord progression of the song itself.
 Maybe by analyzing the sections/bars.

+## Multiple Scale Selection
+Allow users to select 2 or more scales at once, displaying multiple fretboards.
+I must pay attention to both fretboards being fully visible, although they will have to become smaller.